br1pro/vsPLC/README.md

 More Registers can be added if needed.

 # Dashboard
-The dashboard shows the registers current value:
+The dashboard shows the registers current values:
-- Coil Registers are showed on left side of the dashboard, each register value is showed (1/0)
+- Coil Registers are showed on left side of the dashboard, each register value is showed (1/0).
-- Holding Registers are showed in the middle of the dashboard, each register value is showed with a gauge chart (gauge values can be customized)
+- Holding Registers are showed in the middle of the dashboard, each register value is showed with a gauge chart (gauge values can be customized), for each register a historic chart is showed with values registered in the last minute.

+# Installation
+## Pre-requesites
+Node-red need to beinstalled on the target machine, the following modules need to be installed before importing the swPLC flow:
+- node-red-contrib-modbus
+- node-red-contrib-buffer-parser
+- node-red-node-random
+- node-red-dashboard